A proof of P!=NP: Proof of the main theorem

 We can now consider that there will be a closed term of standard length in this language which denotes the halting time of $A$ in every model of $T'$.
 If we recall the construction of $A$, we see that such a term of standard length can be obtained computationally by searching through the space of proofs in $T'$ of standard length bounded above by a certain fixed standard upper bound.
 Furthermore, it can be proved in $\mathsf{PRA}$+``$\mathsf{PRA}$ is 1-consistent" -- which we are allowed to use here given the previous discussion of how we are using ``standard" in such a way that it is okay to assume that the standard fragment of any model of $T$ or $T'$ models $\mathsf{PRA}$+``$\mathsf{PRA}$ is 1-consistent" -- that every such term is bounded above (in every model of $T'$) by another term of standard length, where nested occurrences of $h_r$ in the first term are replaced by a single occurrence of $h_s$ for a larger $s$, such that for every occurrence of $h_s$ with $s>0$ in the term, the argument to $h_s$ is a term with the property that it denotes a standard natural number in every model of $T'$.
 Having noted this, we then see that this term of standard length can in turn be proved in $\mathsf{PRA}$+``$\mathsf{PRA}$ is 1-consistent" to be bounded above (in every model of $T'$) by another term of standard length in which only the primitive recursive functions and $h_0$ occur.
 From the existence of such a term of standard length one can now obtain the result that there exists some standard natural number $k$ such that $\mathsf{PRA}$+$\phi$ proves $\mathsf{PRA}$+$\phi$ proves... $A$ halts, where we only go $k$ levels deep.
 But this contradicts the observation previously made.

 We are now at the point where we have derived a contradiction (in $\mathsf{WKL_0}$+``Ackermann's function is total") from supposing that the theory $T$ has a model and also that $\mathsf{PRA}$+$\phi+\psi$ is consistent, but this supposition was seen to be a consequence of the assumption that the search never terminates.
 Our conclusion is that the search does provably terminate in $\Sigma^0_2$-induction arithmetic.
-Hence the function $g$ is provably total in $\Sigma^0_2$-induction arithmetic as claimed. \end{proof}
+Hence the function $g$ is provably total in $\Sigma^0_2$-induction arithmetic as claimed.
+This completes the proof of Proposition \ref{Step2_1}. \end{proof}

+\begin{Proposition} Given the above assumptions and the previous step, the function $g$ is in fact a total general recursive function growing faster than any $f_n$ in the sequence $\langle f_n : n \geq N \rangle$ discussed at the completion of Step 1, but this sequence of functions is cofinal growth-rate-wise in the set of total general recursive functions, and that's a contradiction.
+Thus we've derived a contradiction from $P=NP$ in $\Sigma^0_3$-induction arithmetic, therefore we can now conclude that $P \neq NP$ is provable in $\Sigma^0_3$-induction arithmetic and in particular in $\textsf{PA}$, and this completes the proof that $\textsf{PA}$ proves $P \neq NP$. \end{Proposition}

-\begin{proof} [Proof of Proposition \ref{stepthree}.]
-So, we do indeed have a provably total general recursive function here, and computer code for this function is perfectly feasible to construct.
-But the assumption that $P=NP$, together with $\Sigma^{0}_{3}$-induction, can now be seen to give rise to a conclusion which leads to a contradiction, namely that this general recursive function grows faster than any $f_{n}$, but on the other hand the sequence $\langle f_n : n \in \omega \rangle$ is cofinal growth-rate-wise in the set of all total general recursive functions.
-This follows from the construction of the ``Tower of Hanoi" sentence $\psi_n$ for $n \geq N$ whose length is polynomially bounded relative to $n$ and whose shortest refutation from $\textsf{PRA}+\phi_{n}$ has length at least $f_n(n)$.
-In this way, from $P=NP$ we can derive a contradiction in PA, and in fact in $\Sigma^{0}_{3}$-induction arithmetic. \end{proof}
+\begin{proof} It is clear from the proof of Proposition \ref{Step1_1} that the sequence of functions $\langle f_n : n \geq N \rangle$ is cofinal growth-rate-wise in the set of total general recursive functions, and it is clear from the construction of the ``Tower of Hanoi" sentences that the function $g$ grows faster than any of them, since the shortest refutation of $\psi_n$ has length $f_n(n)$.
+Thus our claim follows. \end{proof}

-From all of the foregoing, discussion we finally have
+From all of the foregoing discussion we finally have

 \begin{theorem} It is provable in $\mathsf{PA}$ that $P \neq NP$. \end{theorem}